 The statues crisis typifies the rising tide of cancel culture

-We must see this movement for what it is: the latest vitriolic attack on the "right" from cancel culture activists.
-The statues are simply the latest victim to be deemed offensive.
-That is to say, they do not conform to the exaggeratedly "woke" ideals held by a violent, iconoclastic minority desperate to shut down free speech.
-Proponents include Australian Home Affairs Minister Peter Dutton, and UnHerd journalist Giles Fraser.Explore
+The statue removal movement is the latest attack from cancel culture activists.
+The statues are simply the latest victim to be deemed offensive since they do not conform to the exaggeratedly "woke" ideals of a violent minority that is desperate to shut down free speech.

 This is the latest battleground in the West's desperate fight for moral authority